-As Georgia injury and wrongful death attorneys, we occasionally see other attorneys marketing themselves as motorcycle injury attorneys who also ride motorcycles.
+As Georgia injury and wrongful death attorneys, we occasionally see other attorneys marketing themselves as motorcycle injury attorneys in Cumming who also ride motorcycles.
 You may have seen them too.

 A picture of the lawyer in a suit sitting on his or her beautiful motorcycle with the caption reading “Injured While Riding?
 Hire an Injury Attorney Who Rides!”